NatyaHans/NatyaHans.github.io/_viz/2021-12-30-GoogleDataStudio.md

 Overview of User Behavior
 -----
+Some of the metrics I am personally interested in is average time a user(audience/visitor) spent on my site and unique page views.
+This personally helps me to make the content clearer and more engaging for the user.

 <img src="http://NatyaHans.github.io/files/WebTraffic1.png" alt="Award" style="width:90%">

 Content drilldown
 -----
+For improving content to increase website traffic, this might be the most important metric, page views for each post.
+This helps me guage what blog posts were more popular with my audience.

 <img src="http://NatyaHans.github.io/files/WebTraffic2.png" alt="Slide" style="width:90%">

-Audience Demographic
+Audience Geo and Demographic
 -----
+It is always fun to know the location of your audience to understand more about the demographic interests.
+For example, I know I get more visitors from Florida as my content might be relevant to people in that area.

 <img src="http://NatyaHans.github.io/files/WebTraffic3.png" alt="Award" style="width:90%">

-I will make a separate post for how to make this easy visualization report using data
+I will make a separate post for how to make this easy visualization report using data from google analytics.